 - Programming everything together.

-Admission: I don't know what I'm doing - electricity is magic that spews from the wall, so a lot of this was just me poking an prodding at things while making sure I didn't electrocute myself.
+I don't know what I'm doing, so a lot of this was just me poking an prodding at things while making sure I didn't electrocute myself.
 Be careful.

 Here's what I knew: my desk had a big black motor sitting underneath.
 It raised and lowered the table.
 There were a few wires coming out of it connected to its build-in switch.